ethereum-optimism/community-hub/src/docs/users/withdrawal.md

 * Search the transaction hash on
   [the Etherscan message relayer](https://optimistic.etherscan.io/messagerelayer).
-  If the transaction is ready to be finalized, the **Execute** button will be enabled.
+  If the withdrawal is ready to be claimed, the **Execute** button will be enabled.

 *  You can search for the transaction hash on